Easy At-Home Tips To Prevent Under-Eye Wrinkles, By A Dermatologist

 Advertisement

-"If you can use your chemical sunscreen under the eye area without any issues, it doesn't matter," added Dr. Mahto, "and you're good using one product for the full face.
+"If you can use your chemical sunscreen under the eye area without any issues, it doesn't matter," added Dr Mahto, "and you're good using one product for the full face.
 But if your skin is sensitive, you might want to use a mineral product instead which is specifically devised for the eye area."
-She recommended SkinCeuticals Mineral Eye UV Defense SPF 30, while R29 rates Supergoop!
-Bright-Eyed SPF 40.
+She recommended SkinCeuticals Mineral Eye UV Defense SPF 30, £28, while R29 rates Supergoop!
+Bright-Eyed SPF 40, £32.
 Ensure you're applying your SPF generously onto your upper and lower lids and around the eye area each morning.

 Advertisement

 Ah, retinol.
-It's the one ingredient proven to minimize the appearance of fine lines and wrinkles over time, which is exactly why dermatologists like Dr. Mahto recommend it for use around the eye area.
-"It's worth including a retinol in your nighttime skincare routine," Dr. Mahto said.
+It's the one ingredient proven to minimise the appearance of fine lines and wrinkles over time, which is exactly why dermatologists like Dr Mahto recommend it for use around the eye area.
+"It's worth including a retinol in your nighttime skincare routine," Dr Mahto said.
 "So not only are you preventing collagen loss in the morning [by using SPF] but in the evening you're trying to boost collagen production around that area."

 If you don't want to use too many things, you don't have to buy a separate retinol eye cream.
-A regular retinol moisturizer or serum will do.
-Try La Roche-Posay's Redermic [R] Anti-Wrinkle Retinol Treatment, No7 Pure Retinol Night Repair Cream, or L'Oréal Paris Revitalift Anti-Wrinkle + Firming Pro Retinol Night Cream, if you're on a budget.
+A regular retinol moisturiser or serum will do.
+Try La Roche-Posay's Redermic [R] Anti-Wrinkle Retinol Treatment, £32, No7 Pure Retinol Night Repair Cream, £34.95, or L'Oréal Paris Revitalift Anti-Wrinkle + Firming Pro Retinol Night Cream, £12.99, if you're on a budget.

 Advertisement